abrarmohammedfairsailcom/challenge-jenkins/7-jenkins-codebuild/README.md

 * Use IAM role ARN in advanced section of jenkins credential and make sure that no error appears in Jenkins.
 * Keep the Jenkinsfile and buildspec.yml in the root of the project.
 * Test project build from CodeBuild.
-* Change appropriate values in polcies, Jenkinsfile according to your configuration.
+* Change appropriate values in policies, Jenkinsfile according to your configuration.

 # Help